JordanAdams/Dim-The-Lights/readme.md

 ##Issues & Bugs

-Report any issues using one of the following:
+Report any issues or bugs using one of the following:

 * Github's issue tracker
 * Twitter: @JordanCallumA